-Meyer Lemon Yogurt Squares have a coconut shortbread base with a creamy lemon layer over the top.
-Use the entire lemon (minus seeds).
-No squeezing or knuckle-scraping grating required.
+No squeezing or knuckle-scraping grating is required to make these Meyer Lemon Yogurt Squares.
+These cookies have a coconut shortbread base with a light and creamy lemon layer over the top.
 Not as rich and heavy as traditional lemon squares but every bit as delicious.

-Do I Have to Use Meyer Lemons or Can I substitute regular lemons?
+Do I have to use Meyer lemons or an I substitute regular lemons?